andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Finally, we check if there are any nulls left in **start_station_name** or **end_station_name**.
 No rows meeting this criteria are found, so it is safe to conclude that all null station names have been replaced with relevant values.

 **We also check the no. of rides of each type and the no. of rides of each type per user type.
-The results can be see below:**
+The results can be seen below:**

 --SCREENSHOTS TO BE INSERTED HERE--